hosseinm1997/credit-service/README.md

 # Credit service part of "Arvan Cloud" challenge

 This service is responsible for handling credit codes.
+Its APIs must be private from user direct access in production.

 ## Quick start
-To quickly jump into the main logic go to following links:
+To quickly jump into the main logic, go to following links:

 ### Visualized documents:
 - [**Process Flow**](https://online.visual-paradigm.com/community/share/arvan-challenge-flow)